 Leakage of atmospheric air into the sampling equipment during sampling can compromise sample integrity and dilute measured soil vapor hydrocarbon concentrations.
 Sampling equipment will be thoroughly inspected to ensure tight fittings between all components and checked for leaks prior to sampling.
-Sample equipment consists of a sample train which is comprised of a purge pump, Summa[TM] canister with flow restrictor, and vacuum gage.
-To minimize the potential for leakage, the soil vapor sampling rate will be kept at <200 milliliters per minute (mL/min) using a laboratory-supplied flow regulator.
-The vacuum pump will be turned on and the second Swagelock[®] valve that is placed after the flow regulator (Figure 4) will be opened while the first Swagelock[®] valve is closed to the sample probe, and the valve on the sample Summa[TM] canister also will remain closed.
+Sample equipment consists of a sample train which includes a purge pump, Summa[TM] canister with flow restrictor, and vacuum gage.
+To minimize the potential for leakage, the soil vapor sampling rate will be kept at less than (<) 200 milliliters per minute (mL/min) using a laboratory-supplied flow regulator.
+The vacuum pump will be turned on and the second Swagelock[®] valve that is placed after the flow regulator will be opened while the first Swagelock[®] valve is closed to the sample probe, and the valve on the sample Summa[TM] canister also will remain closed (Figure 4).

-Laboratory grade helium is the tracer gas that will be used to test for air leakage into the sampling system for the purpose of sample integrity verification.
-The leak testing will be conducted in general accordance with NYSDOH guidance (NYSDOH, 2005) on the use of a tracer gas.
+Laboratory-grade helium is the tracer gas that will be used to test for air leakage into the sampling system for the purpose of sample integrity verification.
+The leak testing will be conducted in general accordance with NYSDOH guidance on the use of a tracer gas (NYSDOH 2006).
 A clear plastic container will be used as the chamber or helium shroud and will have three ports of entry/exit.
-The chamber will then be placed over the well head or sub-slab sample point and sealed to ground surface by use of weather seal stripping or like material.
-Helium from a cylinder will be applied as necessary to the helium shroud (to maintain approximately 10% by volume) from one port and monitored from a helium detector that will be inserted at a second port.
-The final port will have nylon or Teflon® tubing exiting and will be connected to the vacuum pump for purging and leak testing.
+The chamber will then be placed over the sub-slab sample point and sealed to ground surface by use of weather seal stripping or similar material.
+Helium from a cylinder will be applied as necessary to the helium shroud (to maintain approximately 10% by volume) from one port, and monitored with a helium detector that will be inserted at a second port.
+The final port will have nylon or Teflon[®] tubing exiting and will be connected to the vacuum pump for purging and leak testing.
 The portable helium detector will be used to measure the helium tracer gas concentration in the discharge containment bag (Tedlar bag) placed at the discharge end of the purge pump.
 Leakage in the sample train is indicated by the presence of helium in the discharge containment bag.
 When helium is detected, the sample train fittings will be tightened.
 This procedure will be repeated until no leaks are detected in the sample train.
-Helium will be applied as necessary to the shroud during both the purging and sampling procedures in order to maintain a relatively uniform, known concentration of gas for leak-testing.
+Helium will be applied, as necessary, to the shroud during both the purging and sampling procedures to maintain a relatively uniform, known concentration of gas for leak testing.

 Helium concentrations measured from the helium detector during the sampling will be used to assess the amount of leakage, if any, during sampling.
-Lab analysis and field measurements will be used to estimate a leakage percentage.
-A sample will be considered valid and acceptable for risk evaluation if the concentrations of the tracer gas (helium) are 10% or less (CalEPA, 2005).
+Laboratory analysis and field measurements will be used to estimate a leakage percentage.
+A sample will be considered valid and acceptable for risk evaluation if the tracer gas (helium) concentration in the soil vapor sample is less than 5% of that maintained in the shroud (CalEPA 2012).